There are no admission requirements or restrictions. Students are expected to respect others and to be open to different opinions.

 The course will introduce students to concepts such as collective memory, nationalism, colonialism and totalitarianism.
 Furthermore, the students will analyze real-world collective representations of issues such as post-colonialism, slavery, Holocaust, Cold war, and post-communism.
 They will discuss the use and effects of various tools of collective memory-shaping, including the state education system, mass media and cultural artifacts such as films, and museums.

-Objective 1: Students will acquire knowledge of the main theories and concepts of the study of collective memory, nationalism, and politics.
-They will learn the analytical approaches for analyzing practices of remembrance in democratic and oppressive political regimes.
+Objective 1: Students will acquire knowledge of the main theories and concepts of the study of collective and cultural memory, and politics.
+They will learn the analytical approaches to practices of remembrance in democratic and oppressive political regimes.

 Objective 2: Students will develop and improve their critical thinking and debating skills by engaging in discussions and analyses of a variety of empirical cases of political interventions in collective memory, based on multiple sources, including different types of media, such as text, video, objects, images, tables and graphs.